Fusion of implementers for spinors on the circle: Implementers on Fock spaces

 \subsection{The basic central extension}

-We consider the Banach Lie group central extension $\Imp(V) \rightarrow \O_{\res}(V)$ of Section \ref{sec:SmoothStructureOfImp(V)}, with respect to the data specified in \cref{ex:mainexample}.
+We consider the Banach-Lie group central extension $\Imp(V) \rightarrow \O_{\res}(V)$ of Section \ref{sec:SmoothStructureOfImp(V)}, with respect to the data specified in \cref{ex:mainexample}.
 That is, $V = L^{2}(\mb{S})\otimes \C^{d}$, the real structure $\alpha$ is pointwise complex conjugation, the Lagrangian $L$ consists of those spinors that extend to anti-holomorphic functions on the disk, and the unitary structure $\mathcal{J}$ corresponds to $L$ under the bijection of \cref{lem:LagrangiansVsUnitary}.

 Our goal is to give an operator-algebraic construction of the basic central extension